João Félix: Loan to AC Milan

+Al-Nassr

+On 29 July 2025, Félix signed for Saudi Pro League club Al-Nassr for a initial fee of £26.2 million.
+The next month on 19 August, he made his debut for the club at the 2025 Saudi Super Cup and scored his first goal for them in a 2–1 victory over Al-Ittihad.
+On 29 August, Félix made his league debut against Al-Taawoun and scored a hat-trick in a 5–0 win.

 International career

 Youth

 On 14 June 2017, Félix began his international career with Portugal's under-18 team, debuting against Norway, replacing Elves Baldé in the 58th minute.
 In this friendly match, Félix scored a brace in a 3–0 victory in Lisbon.
 On 10 October 2017, Félix debuted for Portugal's under-21 team for the qualification of the 2019 UEFA European Under-21 Championship, in a 3–1 defeat against Bosnia and Herzegovina, replacing Xadas in the 56th minute.

 On 15 January 2018, Félix debuted for Portugal's under-19 team as a 27th-minute substitute for an injured Jorge Teixeira in a 2–1 win over Turkey.
 On 23 March 2018, Félix scored his first international goal for Portugal's under-21 team in a 7–0 win over Liechtenstein.
 In the end of the qualification process, he had scored four goals, helping guide Portugal to the play-offs.
 In the first leg of the play-offs, Portugal faced Poland in a 1–0 away victory, but eventually lost in the second leg in a 3–1 home defeat, failing to qualify for the tournament.

-During his international youth career, Félix would go on to represent the under-18, under-19 and under-21 teams, amassing 14 youth caps and scoring 6 goals overall.
+During his international youth career, Félix would go on to represent the under-18, under-19 and under-21 teams, amassing 14 youth caps and scoring six goals overall.